mmistakes/so-simple-theme/_posts/2014-02-11-review-of-the-first-weekly-meeting.md

 categories: ['blog']
 ---

-The meeting this past Sunday was a short but concise.
+The meeting this past Sunday was short and concise.
 Sitting over some coffee, we went over some topics that we considered to be our priorities.

 ## Building interest